13 Simple Ways to Integrate Technology into any Lesson Planby russlaw | May 12, 2015 | General

 9. Build My Website Project – Have your students build their own website based on course topics.
 For instance, if you teach History and you are learning about the Revolution – You can ask each student in the class to create a website covering 18th Century themes. i.e ‘18th Century Soldier’ (resource guides, food reviews, military fashion, Horses in Battle etc…) or ‘Constitution Corner’ (covering political candidates, issues and formation of the US government) Or ‘18th Century Science’.

-10. Slide for Each Day Project – This is on one of my favorites.
+10. Slide for Each Day Project – This is on one of my favourites.
 Everyday after your lesson have one student summarize the main takeaway from the class in one sentence.
 Take a picture (either of another student, a drawing in a textbook, or upload a relevant image) and add it to the slide.
 Voila at the end of the month you have a student made, collaborative slideshow of class accomplishments!

-11. Tell an inside Joke – Create a 20 second animated video with a personalized joke: “What is Mrs. Johnson’s favorite drink?”
+11. Tell an inside Joke – Create a 20 second animated video with a personalized joke: “What is Mrs. Johnson’s favourite drink?”
 Hot Chalk – olate!
 Yes it’s cheesy, But jokes are a quick and fun way to get kids situated with the idea of animations and short videos.
 Have them each write a funny joke, funny phrase or inspiring quotation.
 Check out this list of nerdy educational jokes and apply one to your class!

 12.Lyric Video/Music Video – All students can relate to music.
 Have each student choose a short verse or chorus of a song they like, then have them change the lyrics to the topic of their choice.
 Here’s an example of “All about that Space” by science entertainer Coma Niddy.
 Students can use animated characters and on screen lyrics if they don’t want to make live video.
 Here’s an example of Uptown Funk animated Lyric video.

-13. Video Clips – This is a no brainer – Use BrainPOP, Youtube or TED to break up the monotony of class by showing a video that enriches your lesson or even a short video clip that will let out a giggle.
+13. Video Clips – This is a no-brainer – Use BrainPOP, Youtube or TED to break up the monotony of class by showing a video that enriches your lesson or even a short video clip that will let out a giggle.
 If you are giving a presentation via slideshow, you can even insert a video into your presentation without any tech skills.
 This is called Quick Clip, and it’s free.

 There you have it!
 With minimal effort and a bit of creativity you can easily integrate technology into any lesson plan.